knative/docs/docs/developer/serving/services/custom-domains.md

 For example, if you own the domain name `example.org`, and you configure the domain DNS to reference your Knative cluster, you can use domain mapping to serve a Knative Service at this domain.

-!!!note
+!!! note
     If you create a domain mapping to map to a [private Knative Service](../developer/serving/services/private-services.md), the private Knative Service will be accessible from public internet with the custom domain of the domain mapping.

 ## Prerequisites